Setting up the Environment

 import sys import os print (os.path.dirname(sys.executable))

-You will be provided a path of where your python distribution is located; mine is at
+You will be provided with a path of where your python distribution is located; mine is at

 In this folder you will see a few executables to make Python in the terminal easier, you should also be able to see a file named